AbuBokorprog/bike-rental-services-server/README.md

-# Bike Rental Service
+# Rent My Ride

-Welcome to the **Bike Rental Service** project!
+Welcome to the **Rent My Ride** project!
 This service is designed to cater to both tourists and locals, allowing them to rent bikes easily and efficiently.
 The application provides secure authentication, rental management, and detailed cost calculations for bike rentals based on hourly usage.

 ## Table of Contents